kanishkmishra-afk/Chat-App/README.md

 git clone https://github.com/kanishkmishra-afk/Chat-App.git

-2. Install backend dependencies: cd backend npm install
+2. Install backend dependencies:

+cd backend
+npm install

 3. Create a `.env` file in the backend directory with:

 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret

-4. Install frontend dependencies: cd ../frontend npm install
+4. Install frontend dependencies:

+cd ../frontend
+npm install

 5. Start the backend server:

 npm start

 6. Start the frontend server:

 npm start

 7. Open `http://localhost:3000` in your browser.

 ## Usage

 - Sign up or log in to the app
 - Create new chat rooms or join existing ones
 - Start real-time messaging
-- See who is online and typing
+- See who is online
 - Log out when finished

-## Contributing

-Contributions are welcome!
-Please open a pull request or raise issues.

-## License

-This project is licensed under the MIT License.